neurospin/unicog/unicogfmri/localizer/README.md

 # TUTORIAL LOCALIZER

-Here a tutorial to start in fMRI with the very known localizer data.
-The goal is intented to show you how to import, to process and to visualize data by using python scripts and the standalone SPM version (compiled version, without licence).
+Here is a tutorial to start in fMRI with the very well known localizer data.
+The goal is to show you how to import, to process and to visualize data by using python scripts and the standalone SPM version (compiled version, without licence).
-In fact the standalone SPM is used for the preprocessing part, but the statistic levels are based on nipy.
+In fact, the standalone SPM is used for the preprocessing part, but the statistic levels are based on nipy.
-We hope these scripts could cover a lot of cases.
+We hope these scripts cover a lot of cases.
 Other pipelines are available at NeuroSpin, in particular in Capsul [http://nsap.intra.cea.fr/capsul-doc/index.html](http://nsap.intra.cea.fr/capsul-doc/index.html) or [https://github.com/neurospin/capsul](https://github.com/neurospin/capsul)